rashansmith/ic-video/README.md

 (Note): This project was created in a linux environment

 #### What is WebRTC
 Web RealTime Communication is a browser technology for users for communicate with each other in real time.
-The PeerJs https://peerjs.com/docs.html library is used in this project to make working with WebRTC a bit simpler.

 #### Instructions to run project on your machine
-In one terminal/shell, run ```dfx start``` to start the local Internet Computer Network
+In one terminal/shell, run ```dfx start --background --clean``` to start the local Internet Computer Network

 In another terminal/shell, run
 - Step 1: